 Improved DMV Written Test Practice

 The Delaware online practice tests at driversprep.com have been improved.
-You now have hundreds of random tests at your fingertips.
+You now have hundred tests with random questions at your fingertips.
 The database currently consists of more than 1,300 questions with everything from parking rules to the meaning of road signs.
 Everything is designed to help you prepare for and pass the challenges of Delaware DMV written test.

-DMV Written Test Questions Are Based on the Manual
+All DMV Written Test Questions Are from the Manual

 To pass your test and become a safe driver, we strongly encourage you to familiarize yourself with the rules and regulations contained in the Delaware Driver’s Manual.
 It provides a summary of state laws, rules, and safe driving techniques to follow.
 You can download a pdf version of the Delaware Driver’s Manual from dmv.de.gov.